Ursa Major: Deep-sky objects

-Several bright galaxies are found in Ursa Major, including the pair Messier 81 (one of the brightest galaxies in the sky) and Messier 82 above the bear's head, and Pinwheel Galaxy (M101), a spiral northeast of η Ursae Majoris.
+Several bright galaxies are found in Ursa Major, including the pair Messier 81 (one of the brightest galaxies in the sky) and Messier 82 above the bear's head, and Pinwheel Galaxy (M101), a spiral northeast of Alkaid.
 The spiral galaxies Messier 108 and Messier 109 are also found in this constellation.
 The bright planetary nebula Owl Nebula (M97) can be found along the bottom of the bowl of the Big Dipper.

 M81 is a nearly face-on spiral galaxy 11.8 million light-years from Earth.
 Like most spiral galaxies, it has a core made up of old stars, with arms filled with young stars and nebulae.
 Along with M82, it is a part of the galaxy cluster closest to the Local Group.

 M82 is a nearly edgewise galaxy that is interacting gravitationally with M81.
 It is the brightest infrared galaxy in the sky.
 SN 2014J, an apparent Type Ia supernova, was observed in M82 on 21 January 2014.

 M97, also called the Owl Nebula, is a planetary nebula 1,630 light-years from Earth; it has a magnitude of approximately 10.
 It was discovered in 1781 by Pierre Méchain.

 M101, also called the Pinwheel Galaxy, is a face-on spiral galaxy located 25 million light-years from Earth.
 It was discovered by Pierre Méchain in 1781.
 Its spiral arms have regions with extensive star formation and have strong ultraviolet emissions.
 It has an integrated magnitude of 7.5, making it visible in both binoculars and telescopes, but not to the naked eye.